4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Implant Dentures

-Implant dentures offer the best of both worlds: the convenience of dentures combined with the stability of dental implants.
-They’re an excellent choice for patients who want a more secure and comfortable denture solution.
-The benefits of implant dentures include:
+Implant dentures offer the best of both worlds: the convenience of dentures with the stability of dental implants.
+They’re a great choice for patients who want a more comfortable denture solution.
+Their benefits include:

-• Comfort and Stability: Because implant dentures are anchored to dental implants, they offer a level of stability that traditional dentures can’t match.
-You won’t have to worry about your dentures slipping out of place while eating or speaking.
-Also, implant dentures don’t rest directly on your gums like traditional dentures, which can reduce irritation and soreness.
+• Comfort and Stability: Because these dentures are anchored to tooth implants, they offer a level of stability that traditional dentures can’t match.
+You won’t have to worry about your dentures slipping out of place when you eat or speak.
+Implant dentures don’t rest directly on your gums and can reduce irritation and soreness.

 • Long-Lasting Solution: Dental implants are a long-term solution that can last for many years with proper care.
 This makes implant dentures a great investment in your oral health.
-The implant posts themselves are permanent and ensure dentures last for years.
+The posts are permanent and ensure restorations last for years.

 What are All-on-4 and All-on-6?

-Dr. Brijesh Patel provides same-day dentures with All-on-4 and All-on-6 treatments.
-With these treatments, he can replace a whole arch of missing teeth—either the upper or lower jaw—using fewer implants.
+Dr. Brijesh Patel provides same-day dentures in Carrollton, TXm with All-on-4 and All-on-6 treatments.
+With these treatments, he can replace a whole arch of missing teeth in the upper or lower jaw.
 If you need multiple teeth replaced but want a more secure and stable option than traditional dentures, you can benefit from All-on-4 and All-on-6.

 During All-on-4 treatment, Dr. Patel places four dental implants in your jaw.
-He positions the implants to support a full set of replacement teeth.
-The back implants are tilted to make the most of your jawbone and provide extra stability.
+He positions the implant posts to support a full set of replacement teeth.
+He tilts the back posts to make the most of your jawbone.

-The All on 6 treatment is similar, but instead of four implants, it uses six dental implants to support a full set of teeth.
+The All on 6 treatment is similar, but uses six dental implants to support a full set of teeth.
 This option helps patients with less bone density or who want extra strength for their replacement teeth.

 After Dr. Patel places the implants, you can get a set of temporary teeth the same day.